Skip to main content

 Scope and Contents

-This collection consists of biographical information and personal papers such as a personal data sheet, ministry lists, nearest of kin, and a transcript from St. Scholastica High School.
-It also includes photographs, 2 pieces of correspondence (one of which is archival inquiry), community and newspaper obituaries, prayer cards, and a scapular.
+This collection consists of biographical information and personal papers such as a personal data sheet, photocopied documents providing evidence of ministries, nearest of kin information, and an academic transcript from Saint Scholastica High School.
+It also includes photographs, an archival research letter, community and newspaper obituaries, prayer cards, and a scapular with the message, "Stop! the Heart of Jesus is with me."

 Dates